Understanding Common Bidet Seat Terms

 Tankless Water Heater – See “Water Heaters: Instant Heating Systems”

-3D Tornado Flush – TOTO’s 3D Tornado Flush technology is their most advanced yet, combining efficiency and effectiveness for an ultra powerful, eco-friendly flush.
+3D Tornado Flush – TOTO’s 3D Tornado Flush technology is extremely advanced, combining efficiency and effectiveness for an ultra-powerful, eco-friendly flush.
 This flush system funnels water into the bowl via three jets, creating a forceful stream of water that corkscrews through the bowl to completely remove waste.
-3D Tornado Flush technology comes on dual flush toilets that use 1.28/0.9 gallons per flush, and it saves up to 35% more water compared to toilets with standard 1.6 gallon flushes.
+According to TOTO, 3D Tornado Flush technology saves up to 35% more water compared to toilets with a standard 1.6 gallon flush.

 See also Dynamax Tornado Flush

 Tornado Flush – Many of TOTO’s single and dual flush toilets are equipped with Tornado Flush technology.
 This innovative flush design channels water into the toilet bowl through two nozzles located on the side of the bowl.
 The result is a powerful swirl of water that works with gravity to sweep waste away.
-Tornado flushing is more powerful than the average toilet flush and helps keep your toilet bowl clean!
+Tornado flushing is more powerful than the average toilet flush and is designed to keep your toilet bowl residue-free!

 See also Dynamax Tornado Flush